 Together with the German Association for History Teachers (Verband der Geschichtslehrerinnen und -lehrer Deutschlands) and a committee at the hosting university, the VHD organizes the Historikertag (German Historians‘ Day) every two years.
 The scientific core program of the Historikertag offers numerous events over several days.
 There is also a comprehensive program for teachers and students.
 Publishers, foundations, initiatives, and research institutions from the historical field present themselves, too.The history of the congress dates back to the 19th century: In 1893, university professors met in Munich to discuss whether history was sufficiently represented in the curricula of Prussian schools.
 After that, the Historikertag took place every one to two years with longer breaks during the world wars.
 Today, with around 2,500 participants from Germany and abroad, the congress is considered one of the largest in the humanities in Europe.
 The last Historikertag took place in Leipzig from 19 to 22 September 2023 with the motto Fragile Fakten (Fragile Facts).

 The VHD’s office is located at the Goethe University Frankfurt.
-It functions as the first point of contact for all questions around membership and the Historikertag, for representatives of press and public relations and, in general, all matters concerning the VHD.
-If there are any questions, please contact firstname.lastname@example.org.
+It serves as the first point of contact for all questions around membership and the Historikertag, for representatives of press and public relations and, in general, all matters concerning the VHD.